 Finder gets the basics done, but it hasn’t evolved to match how people work today.
 Whether you need multi-pane layouts, remote server access, or just faster file search, there’s a tool on this list that fits.

 Try the free options first.
-Marta and Commander One cost nothing.
+Commander One and Marta cost nothing.
 If you find yourself needing more, QSpace Pro, Bloom, and ForkLift are all one-time purchases with no subscriptions.

 And if your real problem is just finding files, give FileMinutes a try.
 It works alongside any file manager and helps you get to the right file in seconds.